Help the Children of Tanzania Fund

 The Help the Children of Tanzania Fund is used to improve living conditions, education for children and young adults, provide health care to individuals without access otherwise and to support Women's Cooperatives with an income generating project to help them become more independent and better able to support their families.

-Building 5 kitchens at 5 Secondary Schools to feed around 2,500 students
+- Built 5 kitchens at 5 Secondary Schools to feed around 2,500 students

-Have supported 42 groups (around 1000 women) with an income generating project of their choosing to provide income to set up micro loans.
+- Have supported 42 groups (around 1000 women) with an income generating project of their choosing to provide income to set up micro loans.
 These loans are used to start their own businesses in order to help support their families.
 The women also contribute to the project as stated below.

 These projects have positively impacted the lives of around 2,200 women plus their families, so about 11,000 people's lives are improved as a result of the income from these income generating projects.
 These Women's Cooperatives have also used some income to expand into other income generating projects, like buying more sewing machines to make clothes and bags, buying chairs to rent out for funerals and weddings and buying seeds to grow produce to sell at the market.
 It is truly incredible to see the initiative and resilience of these women who are struggling to support their families.
 These projects are monitored on a regular basis.